TakingItCasual/easymc/docs/costs.rst

 Billing is based on the amount of data transferred out from instances.
 Data transferred into instances (e.g. an instance downloading files, or receiving player commands) is free.

-It can cost between $0.09 to $0.12 per GB transferred out, depending on which AWS region the instance is located in.
+It can cost between $0.09 and $0.12 per GB transferred out, depending on which AWS region the instance is located in.

 Mincraft server bandwidth `is estimated`_ to be around 0.1GB per hour per player.
 For each hour your server is running a day, that's 3GB ($0.27-$0.36) per month per player.